MineLittlePony/Extra-Pony-Armor-Pack/README.md

 This pack is intended to work as a normal resource pack.

-To get the latest version click the green "Code" button and select "Download ZIP".
+[Click Here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FMineLittlePony%2FExtra-Pony-Armor-Pack%2Ftree%2Fmaster%2Fpack) to download the latest version of the pack.